Email: Chapter 18, Article 20

 (d) The county board annually shall make available during normal working hours to all regularly employed teachers' aides twelve hours of training that satisfies the continuing education requirements for the aides regarding:

-(1) Providing services to children who have displayed violent behavior or have demonstrated the potential for violent behavior; and
+(1) Providing services to students who have displayed challenging or aggressive behavior or have demonstrated the potential for challenging or aggressive behavior; and

-(2) Providing services to children diagnosed as autistic or with autism spectrum disorder.
-This training shall be structured to permit the employee to qualify as an autism mentor after a minimum of four years of training.
+(2) Providing services to children diagnosed with autism spectrum disorder.
+This training shall be structured to permit the employee to qualify as an autism mentor after thirty hours of staff development related to providing instructional support to students with autism including prevention and de-escalation techniques with alternative to restraint.
 The county board shall:

 (A) Notify in writing all teachers' aides of the location, date and time when training will be offered for qualification as an autism mentor; and

-(B) Reimburse any regularly employed or substitute teacher's aide who elects to attend this training for one half of the cost of the tuition.
+(B) Consider partial or full reimbursement of tuition for any regularly employed or substitute teacher's aide who elects to attend this training.

 (e) For any student whose individualized education plan (IEP) or education plan established pursuant to Section 504 of the Rehabilitation Act of 1973, as amended, 29 U.S.C. §794, requires the services of a sign support specialist or an educational sign language interpreter I or II: